-USES: This medication is a combination of 2 hormones: an estrogen (ethinyl estradiol) and a progestin (drospirenone).
-This product is used to prevent pregnancy.
+USES: This combination hormone medication is used to prevent pregnancy.
+It contains 2 hormones: drospirenone (a progestin) and ethinyl estradiol (an estrogen).
 It works mainly by preventing the release of an egg (ovulation) during your menstrual cycle.
-It also can work by making vaginal fluid thicker to help prevent sperm from reaching an egg (fertilization) and by changing the lining of the uterus (womb) to prevent attachment of a fertilized egg.
-If a fertilized egg does not attach to the uterus, it passes out of the body.
+It also makes vaginal fluid thicker to help prevent sperm from reaching an egg (fertilization) and changes the lining of the uterus (womb) to prevent attachment of a fertilized egg.

 This medication also may be used to treat premenstrual dysphoric disorder (PMDD) or moderate acne if you have chosen to use birth control pills as your method of pregnancy prevention.

 Besides preventing pregnancy, birth control pills may make your periods more regular, and may decrease blood loss, painful periods, and the risk of ovarian cysts.